TheMarlboroMan/dfw-jumpstart/README.md

 #Basic framework.

 The idea here is to have a very basic application so things can run with little copy and paste.
+It will also include a few features I tend to forget about.

 There are two controllers here: a very simple console with four commands or so (first try to implement one) and a little game-like thing.